-Clark Honors College students have an academic home in Chapman Hall and a residential home in Global Scholars Hall (GSH), which offers a dynamic learning environment with a variety of living and learning spaces.
+Clark Honors College students have an academic home in Chapman Hall and a residential home in both the Global Scholars Hall (GSH) and adjacent Bean Hall through the CHC's Academic Residential Community (ARC).
 Many honors college classes, especially those most often attended by first year students, are held in classrooms within Global Scholars Hall, and both academic and social events take place within the residence hall on evenings and weekends.

-At GSH you will be in a living environment with fellow honors college students, many of whom will be taking the same first-year courses as you.
-Returning students serving as residential assistants within the residence hall are also students in the honors college, and provide a wonderful source of information, tips, and tricks on how to approach honors classes and course work, as well as on how to balance social activities with your workload.
+Through the CHC ARC you will be in a living environment with fellow honors college students, many of whom will be taking the same first-year courses as you.
+Returning students serving as residential assistants within the residence halls are also students in the honors college, and provide a wonderful source of information, tips, and tricks on how to approach honors classes and course work, as well as on how to balance social activities with your workload.

 • Faculty Scholar-in-Residence

 • Study Rooms

 • Fresh Marketcafé

 • CHCSA Events

 STUDENT PROFILE - DAVID WIDDER, Class of 2017